junxit/us-congress-code/title-07/chapter-1/sec-15b.md

 ### Codification

 Section was enacted as part of the Tax Reform Act of 1976, and not as part of the Commodity Exchange Act which comprises this chapter.
+Section is comprised of section 1952(a)–(m) of Pub.
+L. 94–455.
+Section 1952(b) of Pub.
+L. 94–455 repealed subchapter D of former chapter 39 of Title 26, Internal Revenue Code.
+See Prior Provisions note preceding section 4701 of Title 26.
 This section, referred to in subsec. (c)(1), was in the original a reference to this “Act”, meaning the United States Cotton Futures Act, which comprises this section.
 In subsec. (f)(1)(G), “chapters 1 to 11 of title 40 and division C (except sections 3302, 3307(e), 3501(b), 3509, 3906, 4710, and 4711) of subtitle I of title 41” substituted for “the Federal Property and Administrative Services Act of 1949 (40 U.S.C.
 471 et seq.)” on authority of Pub.
 L. 107–217, § 5(c), Aug.
 21, 2002, 116 Stat.
 1303, which Act enacted Title 40, Public Buildings, Property, and Works, and Pub.
 L. 111–350, § 6(c), Jan.
 4, 2011, 124 Stat.
 3854, which Act enacted Title 41, Public Contracts.

 ### Amendments